Jump To Section

 What Is Aloo Gobi?

-Aloo is potatoes and gobi is cauliflower; aloo gobi is a potato cauliflower curry originating in the North Indian Punjab region.
-Considered a cornerstone dish for its simplicity and flexible format, aloo gobi styles vary across the country—sometimes incorporating a tomato-based sauce, sometimes fresh chilies— but at its core, aloo gobi is potatoes and cauliflower florets sautéed in spiced oil
+Aloo gobi is a potato and cauliflower curry recipe originating in the North Indian Punjab region. (“Aloo” is Urdu for potato, while “gobi” means cauliflower.)
+Considered one of the cornerstone Indian recipes for its simplicity and flexible format, aloo gobi recipes vary from place to place—sometimes incorporating a tomato-based sauce, sometimes fresh chilies.
+At its core, though, aloo gobi consists of potatoes and cauliflower florets sautéed in spiced oil.

-Where to Find Indian Spices for Aloo Gobi
+Where Do You Find Indian Spices for Aloo Gobi?

 Quick and Easy Aloo Gobi Recipe